drewber78/csc395-linux-1/README.md

 - Office Hours: **By appointment**
   - I will do my best to accommodate any and all requests for additional assistance, but will require advance notice to do so due to my outside obligations.
-Please don't hesitate to reach out to me if you would like to meet about something at any point during the course, and I will make time for you.
+Please do not hesitate to reach out to me if you would like to meet about something at any point during the course, and I will make time for you.

 **NOTE: I reserve the right to adjust the syllabus (but I'll really try not to)**